josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 🧷 Compact Finding

-The CJP’s demands were not interchangeable items on a protest list.

-They formed a diagnosis of the whole crisis: resignation named political responsibility; withdrawal of cases named coercive harm; compensation named the material cost imposed on families; candidates’ rights named the failure of enforceability; institutional reform named recurrence; and parliamentary oversight named the danger that accountability would disappear once the streets became quiet.
+The CJP’s demands and slogans formed two layers of the same political diagnosis.

+The formal programme identified political responsibility, coercive harm, material loss, weak candidate rights, institutional failure and the danger of recurrence.
+Its public language made those arguments portable: Main bhi cockroach created collective identity; Paper leak se azadi named the systemic grievance; Hamara bhavishya, hamara adhikar converted aspiration into a rights claim; and Jawab do, istifa do demanded both explanation and consequence.

+The movement did not merely publish a list of reforms.
+It developed a vocabulary through which dispersed students and supporters could recognise what had happened to them, identify who should answer and repeat what repair was supposed to mean.

 ⸻

 🌌 Constellations

-📋 👤 ⚖️ 💰 🏛️ — demands; responsibility; coercion; compensation; candidates’ rights; institutional reform; parliamentary oversight.
+📋 🪳 👤 ⚖️ 💰 🏛️ — demands; slogans; reclamation; responsibility; coercion; compensation; candidates’ rights; institutional reform; parliamentary oversight.

 ⸻

 ✨ Stardust

-Cockroach Janta Party demands, Examination Reform Charter, Dharmendra Pradhan resignation, withdrawal of FIRs, NEET compensation, Students’ Rights Charter, National Aspirant Welfare Fund, parliamentary oversight, NTA reform, SSC reform, candidates’ rights
+Cockroach Janta Party demands, Main Bhi Cockroach, Dharmendra Pradhan resignation, withdrawal of FIRs, NEET compensation, Examination Reform Charter, Students’ Rights Charter, National Aspirant Welfare Fund, parliamentary oversight, NTA reform, SSC reform, candidates’ rights, protest slogans, Devanagari, Urdu script, Hindustani

 ⸻

 🏮 Footer

 📋 Demands As Diagnosis is a living case-study node of the Polaris Protocol.
-It records how the Cockroach movement translated examination failure, coercive response and student harm into immediate demands and a wider programme of institutional reform.
+It records how the Cockroach movement translated examination failure, coercive response and student harm into a multilingual public vocabulary, immediate demands and a wider programme of institutional reform.

 📡 Cross-references: